 2.1.
 Patients and Study Design

-The protocol of this study was approved by the Independent Ethics Committee (IEC) of Guangdong Provincial Mental Health Centre.
-Written informed consents were signed prior to participation.
+The study protocol was approved by the Independent Ethics Committee (IEC) of Guangdong Provincial Mental Health Center.
+Written informed consent was obtained from each patient prior to participation.

 All patients were enrolled from the inpatient population of Guangdong Provincial Mental Health Center.
-If a patient was diagnosed with a single or recurrent type of major depressive disorder according to the Diagnostic and Statistical Manual of Mental Disorders Fourth Edition (DSM-IV) upon admission, the patient’s diagnosis would be ascertained by one of the authors (BZ) using the second version of the Structured Clinical Interview for DSM-IV Axis I Disorders (SCID-2) (First MB, 1996).
-None of patients included in the study fulfilled any other current or lifetime diagnostic criteria of DSM-IV Axis I disorders.
-Patients were male and female, aged 18 to 65 years, with a Hamilton Rating Scale for Depression (HRSD) score ≥ 18 and a sleep disturbance factor score in HRSD ≥ 3 (Hamilton, 1960), reflecting a moderate-to-high level of illness severity (depression and insomnia).
-Possible concurrent medical disorders were ruled out by a thorough medical examination and laboratory tests (Electroencephalograph [EEG], Electrocardiograph [ECG], Computed Tomography [CT], blood analysis, and urinary analysis).
-Patients were excluded if they had experienced serious adverse events while taking sertraline; if they currently had significant suicidal or homicidal tendencies (medical history or item 3 “suicide” in HSRD ≥ 4); if they were currently pregnant or breastfeeding; if they were currently shift workers; if they currently had significant sleep disorder (e.g., RBD, obstructive sleep apnea [OSA], periodic limb movement during sleep [PLMS], restless legs syndrome [RLS], and so on); or if they had a serious medical condition in the previous 3 months.
+If a patient was diagnosed with a single or recurrent type of major depressive disorder according to the Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition (DSM-IV) upon admission, the specific diagnosis of the patient was determined by one of the authors (BZ) using the second version of the Structured Clinical Interview for DSM-IV Axis I Disorders (SCID-2) (First MB, 1996).
+None of the patients included in the study fulfilled any other current or lifetime diagnostic criteria for DSM-IV Axis I disorders.
+The patients were males and females aged 18 to 65 years with Hamilton Rating Scale for Depression (HRSD) scores ≥ 18 and HRSD-sleep disturbance factor scores ≥ 3 (Hamilton, 1960), reflecting a moderate-to-high level of illness severity (depression and insomnia).
+Possible concurrent medical disorders were ruled out by a thorough medical examination and laboratory tests (electroencephalograph [EEG], electrocardiograph [ECG], computed tomography [CT], and blood and urine analyses).
+Patients were excluded if they experienced serious adverse events while taking sertraline, if they currently had significant suicidal or homicidal tendencies (either based on their medical histories or HRSD scores ≥ 4 on item 3, “suicide”), if they were currently pregnant or breastfeeding, if they were currently shift workers, if they currently had a significant sleep disorder (e.g., RBD, obstructive sleep apnea [OSA], periodic limb movement during sleep [PLMS], restless legs syndrome [RLS]), or if they had a serious medical condition in the previous 3 months.

-After 7-day washout phase for patients receiving medicine treatment in the previous 3 months and the following 2-night baseline vPSG assessment, patients received sertraline for 8 weeks.
-At baseline and during the 4 visits (1st day, 14th day, 28th day, and 56th day), the patients were assessed by HRSD (clinical improvement), Treatment Emergent Symptom Scale (TESS-Severity [TESS-S] and TESS-Treatment [TESS-T]: side effects) (Guy, 1976), Epworth Sleepiness Scale (ESS: sleepiness) (Johns, 1992), and Pittsburgh Sleep Quality Index (PSQI: sleep quality) (Buysse et al., 1989).
-50 mg of sertraline was administered at 8 am on the 1st day.
-It was then titrated according to clinical efficacy and side effects, with a maximum dosage of 200 mg/day.
-Similar to the 1st day, sertraline usually was administered at 8 am during this clinical trial except for significant sedation and dosage of 200 mg/day.
-Sertraline would be administered at 8 pm for patient with significant sedation, and sertraline would be administered twice daily (8 am and 4 pm) for patients with the dosage of 200 mg/day,.
+After a 7-day washout phase for patients who had received medication in the previous 3 months and a subsequent 2-night baseline vPSG assessment, the patients received sertraline for 8 weeks.
+At baseline and during 4 visits (days 1, 14, 28, and 56), the patients were assessed by the HRSD (which measures clinical improvement), Treatment Emergent Symptom Scale (TESS-Severity [TESS-S] and TESS-Treatment [TESS-T], which measure side effects) (Guy, 1976), Epworth Sleepiness Scale (ESS, which measures sleepiness) (Johns, 1992), and Pittsburgh Sleep Quality Index (PSQI, which measures sleep quality) (Buysse et al., 1989).
+On the 1st day, 50 mg of sertraline was administered at 8 am.
+Then, the dose was titrated according to the clinical efficacy and side effects; the maximum dosage was 200 mg/day.
+Similar to the 1st day, sertraline was usually administered at 8 am throughout the clinical trial, except for cases in which the patient was significantly sedated or was receiving a dosage of 200 mg/day.
+Sertraline was administered at 8 pm for patients who were significantly sedated and twice daily (8 am and 4 pm) for patients receiving 200 mg/day.
 Concomitant use of central nervous system medications during the trial, especially benzodiazepines and sedatives, was prohibited.

 2.2.
 Video-Polysomnographic Study